 Originally, I got the 2020-2021 planner from Order Out of Chaos because I was hoping that he would be able to return to the classroom.
 The planner was going to be used daily not all homework down.
 I was trying to avoid homework mishaps so that when he got home from school he couldn’t say that he forgot.

 I love the tough plastic cover, easy-to-read, and use schedules, stickers, and a place to mark the current week you are on with the hand ruler.
 Lesile Josel also included tips to help your child grasp how to use the planner effectively.
 She also has free downloadable planner sheets online as well as additional education to help parents.

 My son can also add stickers to events, assignments, to-do tasks, chores, test reminders to the calendar.
 I want to teach my son how to manage his time now and not wait until middle or high school.
 He is going into the 4th grade and needs to be prepared for the remainder of his education career.

 - Buy a planner here.
 Offer MBC20 for 20% off EVERYTHING on our website except our bootcamps.
 It’s a one-time code and expires December 31 st, 2020.

 - Cartoon Explainer Video

 Learning in a virtual classroom isn’t a new concept for college students.
 Younger kids are adaptive and they are fully capable of learning virtually.
 The same curriculum will be administered the same way it is if your child is in the classroom.
-Last spring, many parents were thrown off guard when schools shut down and started figuring out how to continue to education children virtually.
-I came up with a list of tools that you need in order to have a successful year.
+Last spring, many parents were thrown off guard when schools shut down and started figuring out how to continue to educate children virtually.
+I came up with a list of remote learning tools that you need in order to have a successful year.

 Are you worried about your child’s education in a virtual classroom?
 Check out our remote learning: tools for a successful school year.